okffi/avohoito/README.md

 Inform progress and issues through Slack or sysadmin(a)okf.fi

-# Installed Services

-<em>This page is created with the <a href="http://okfnlabs.org/listify/" target="_blank">Listify -tool by the OKFN Labs</a> and the same data can bee seen at <a href="https://docs.google.com/spreadsheet/ccc?key=0Au5B9VrRkisPdFBGMlVhamJ1ZUlvMGhsTURYRjhUOEE&amp;usp=sharing" target="_blank">this Google Spreadsheet</a>.</em>

-<iframe src="http://okfnlabs.org/listify/embed.html?url=https%3A%2F%2Fdocs.google.com%2Fspreadsheet%2Fccc%3Fkey%3D0Au5B9VrRkisPdFBGMlVhamJ1ZUlvMGhsTURYRjhUOEE%26usp%3Dsharing" width="800" height="5000" frameborder="0"></iframe>

 # 2.a.
 Installed Services and Applications (AVOHOITO)

-For each service there will be service-specific system account and someone responsible for that account.
+For each service there will be service-specific system account (if needed) and someone responsible for that account.
 System accounts will not have passwords but will be accessed through sudo.

 Components are brought to production by installing from public sources with public installation instructions.
-If any of these do not exist, service-specific Github repos are build by default before transferring services to production.
+If any of these do not exist, service-specific Github repos are built before transferring services to production.
 It is advisable to develop and test new services with configuration management and batch deployment in mind.

 ## Basic services (installed)